core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 define the variable used in the URI Template with that new format.

-For POST and FETCH methods, the DNS query is included in the payloads of the CoAP request messages in the binary format as specified in {{!RFC1035}} and Content Format option MUST be included to indicate the message type as "application/dns-message".
+For POST and FETCH methods, the DNS query is included in the payloads of the CoAP request messages in the binary format as specified in {{!RFC1035}}.
+The Content Format option MUST be included to indicate the message type as "application/dns-message".
 Due to the lack of encoding requirements, both FETCH and POST methods are generally smaller than GET requests.